Ainazik02/ACM-Website-Updated/ACM/README.md

 stops during school time.<br>
 -Future Enhancements needed:
 Addition of "Event Calender".
-Creating and using Database to store received data from the forms.
 Publishing the website officially at NAU.
 Using bootstrap to improve the design.